SPLAT: The SpeX Prism Library Analysis Toolkit¶

 sp.flux the flux values, and

 flux uncertainty.
-There are several other elements to the Spectrum object that can be accessed using
+A summary of the Spectrum object can be accessed using

 You can also read in your own spectrum by passing a filename